GHATS Constitution & By-Laws

 (b) Removal may only be deemed necessary if one of the following has occurred:

 (1) Conflict of interest by entering a relationship that is in significant conflict with the goals of GHATS and Athletic Training or the rights and obligations of the respective Executive position.

 (2) Commits a breach of ethical conduct as outlined in the NATA Code of Ethics.

-(3) The Officer or Advisory Council representative is no longer able to fulfill the obligations of the Executive position competently.
+(3) The Officer or Regional Representative is no longer able to fulfill the obligations of the Executive position competently.

 4.6 How to Fill a Created Vacancy

 (a) If the Office of President becomes vacant, the Vice President shall assume the duties of President until such time that a special election is held to replace the Officer to complete the term.
-If the time remaining in the President’s term is less than six (6) months, the Vice President shall remain as Interim President until the usual election is held.
+If the time remaining in the President’s term is less than twelve (12) months, the Vice President shall remain as Interim President until the usual election is held.

-(b) If the Office of Secretary or Treasurer becomes vacant, Regional Representative shall be appointed by the President to serve as Interim Secretary or Treasurer until a special election is held to replace the Officer to complete the term.
-If the time remaining in the Secretary or Treasurer’s term is less than six (6) months, the Regional Representative shall remain as Interim Secretary or Treasurer until the usual election is held.
+(b) If the Office of Vice President, Secretary or Treasurer becomes vacant, a Regional Representative shall be appointed by the President to serve as Interim Secretary or Treasurer until a special election is held to replace the Officer to complete the term.
+If the time remaining in the Vice President, Secretary or Treasurer’s term is less than twelve (12) months, the Regional Representative shall remain as Interim Secretary or Treasurer until the usual election is held.

-(c) If a Regional Representative position becomes vacant, a special election shall be held to replace the position and complete the term [see 4.2 above and 6 below].
+(c) If a Regional Representative position becomes vacant through Presidential Appointment, the President may appoint a replacement for the vacancy.
+If a Regional Representative’s position becomes vacant through any other means, a special election shall be held to replace the position and complete the term [see 4.2 above and 6 below].

 (d) Partial terms for Executives shall only count as a term for the person elected to complete a term if greater than half of the term is served.